1996 Monte Carlo Open

-The 1996 Monte Carlo Open was a tennis tournament played on outdoor clay courts.
+The 1996 Monte Carlo Open was a men's tennis tournament played on outdoor clay courts.
 It was the 90th edition of the Monte Carlo Masters and was part of the Mercedes Super 9 of the 1996 ATP Tour.
 It took place at the Monte Carlo Country Club in Roquebrune-Cap-Martin in France from 22 April until 28 April 1996.
 First-seeded Thomas Muster won the singles title, his third at the event after 1992 and 1995.
 It was also his 4th final after previously losing in 1990.